FILTERS

 What is Stock Market Noise?

-Daily short-term data — often labeled as “breaking news” — is not generally relevant to a long-term investment strategy.
+Daily short-term data—often labeled “breaking news”—is not generally relevant to a long-term investment strategy.
 It’s more like static in the signal and is one kind of market noise.
 Financial media also presents a stream of expert opinions on what is going to happen next, based on their breaking news.
 These experts can offer good insights into historical market behavior if you listen with that goal in mind, but their predictions are irrelevant.
-Nobody knows the future.

 Why Should You Avoid the Market Noise?

 Behaviorists have shown that humans consistently give more weight to bad news than to good news.
-That’s why the world is always going to rack and ruin, no matter the year or decade.
 We have a cognitive bias toward things that are going wrong.
 Evolutionally, this is an excellent idea.
-You do want to pay more attention to the approaching bear than to the delicious food smell that attracted him.
-However, in investing, this can skew your perceptions in a less productive way.
+It makes sense to pay more attention to the approaching bear than to the delicious food smell that attracted him.
+However, in investing, this bias can skew your perceptions in a less productive way.

-We are also pre-programmed to feel losses more strongly than gains — twice as strongly, in fact.
-In behavioral economics, our tendency to prefer avoiding losses to making gains is called loss aversion.
-Clearly, this can make us more risk-adverse, even when it isn’t in our best interests.
-Listening to market noise — or checking on your portfolio frequently — during downturns can cause you to make moves at the wrong times.
+Underlying such hypervigilance is the human tendency to feel losses more strongly than gains—twice as strongly, in fact, according to Kahneman & Tversky3.
+In behavioral economics, our tendency to prefer avoiding losses to making gains is called “loss aversion.”
+This evolutionary tic can make us more risk-adverse, even when it isn’t in our best interests.
+Listening to market noise—or checking on your portfolio frequently—during downturns can cause you to make moves at the wrong times.

 How Do You Drown out the Noise?

 • Set rational guidelines for managing your portfolio and STICK TO THEM.
 Talk to your wealth advisor about your goals, timeline and risk tolerance level.
-Consult on a plan and stick to that plan, no matter what is happening to Microsoft or the S&P 500 on Tuesday morning.
+Consult on a plan and stick to that plan, no matter what is happening to the markets on Tuesday morning.
 Keeping to the rules can stop you from fleeing wildly from temporary losses or chasing illusory gains.
 A disciplined approach is key to long-term success.

 • Look ahead, not down.
 Keep your eyes on your specific investing time horizon.
 Use that viewpoint to evaluate the noise you can’t ignore.
-You’ll be less likely to be overwhelmed.
+We believe you’ll be less likely to be overwhelmed.

+• Know yourself and choose a trusted advisor.
 Every investor has personal pain points.
-It’s important to know what is most likely to push you off course and have a strategy in place to avoid emotional derailment.
+Between the sheer volume of market data and the tendency of social media to spread misinformation, it’s important to have a strategy in place to avoid portfolio derailment.
 A trusted wealth advisor can help.

 Contact Kayne Anderson Rudnick today to speak with our team about your investment strategy.